Plusnet Broadband Review (Updated June 2026)

 Perks & EE SIM deals: Plusnet Mobile is closed, but broadband customers can still get access to EE SIM-only deals and other discounts through Plusnet Perks.

-One more useful change: Plusnet now supports Ofcom's One Touch Switching process, so if you are moving from another provider, the switch is far easier than the old cancel-and-pray routine.
+Switching: Plusnet supports the One Touch Switching process, so if you are moving from another provider, your new provider should handle the switch rather than you having to cancel the old service yourself.

 The Trade-Offs